atreyasha/spp-explainability/docs/develop.md

                         as well, see: fastText or
                         <https://nlp.h-its.org/bpemb/#cite>

-                5.  experiment more gracious self-loops and epsilon transitions for improved generalization
+                4.  experiment more gracious self-loops and epsilon transitions for improved generalization

-                6.  modify final layer to a general additive layer with tree structure or soft logic where possible -\> perform this incrementally for comparison
+                5.  modify final layer to a general additive layer with tree structure or soft logic where possible -\> perform this incrementally for comparison

-                7.  use data processor class from torch where possible and flexible -\> not necessarily urgent but could be interesting

-                8.  make incremental tree of changes with grid-search and random-seed-variant repeats -\> do grid search and multiple runs of each best model with different random seeds to get standard deviation of
+                6.  make incremental tree of changes with grid-search and random-seed-variant repeats -\> do grid search and multiple runs of each best model with different random seeds to get standard deviation of